majioa/contest_availability/README.md

 ## Bonus questions

-- The class name `Availability` isn't optimal.
+- Q: The class name `Availability` isn't optimal.
 Where would the `#available_between?` method live in a more realistic application?
   What would be the class name?

+  A: It can be a `Room` or even `Bed`, or something what can be shared, may be a `House`

-- This example is too simplistic.
+- Q: This example is too simplistic.
 How would you extend the data model to support more than one accommodation?

+  A: That can be an additional fields: count of beds in a room, for room class, a number of a room, an address or just number of a building with a Bed/Room.
+  Also it can include a features for a room like wifi.
+User who reserved a room =)

-- In a real-world setting there are several sources for availability, e.g. a user might block certain dates on the platform, or some dates are already booked, or the same accommodation might be listed on a competitor's platform and have a booking there.
+- Q: In a real-world setting there are several sources for availability, e.g. a user might block certain dates on the platform, or some dates are already booked, or the same accommodation might be listed on a competitor's platform and have a booking there.
 How can we consolidate these different sources of availability?
 How can we model this so they're easy to combine?

+  A: In the existing model that kinds can be makrd with numbers `2,3. etc`,  that describes a kind of unavaiability

-- Can you suggest a data structure that makes finding available accommodations for a given set of check-in and check-out dates easy and fast?
+- Q:Can you suggest a data structure that makes finding available accommodations for a given set of check-in and check-out dates easy and fast?
 What would be the trade-offs?

+  A: not quite understood question what is the data structure?
+Additional?
+An other?
+  If another, it can be a bitfields for example for (0/1) kind of availability.
+  Generally the question is too broad.

 ## Submitting your work